elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 Unicode organizes all of the characters in its repertoire into code charts, and each character is given a unique numerical index.
 This numerical index is known as a [Code Point](https://en.wikipedia.org/wiki/Code_point).

-In Elixir you can use a `?` in front of a character to reveal its code point:
+In Elixir you can use a `?` in front of a character literal to reveal its code point:

 ```iex
 iex> ?a